Pseudopotentials for Orbital-Free DFT: Capturing Nonlocality and Correcting Functional Approximants: Simultaneously approximating and the OF-DFT OEP problem

 We now change gears as we consider approximate KEDFs, indicated by $\tilde T_s$, typically employed in OF-DFT simulations.
 All expressions derived thus far apply only to systems where an exact $T_s$ functional is used.
 Taking $\Delta v_{LPP}(\br)$ from \eqn{eq:inv} from the previous section, we can now reformulate it to also correct for approximate KEDFs as follows,

-This definition clearly shows two goals for $\Delta v_{LPP}(\br)$: (1) it includes the effect of the nonlocal part of the KS-DFT PP; (2) it corrects for the fact that KEDFs are approximate, making sure that the density of the OF-DFT system matches the one of the KS-DFT system. {Hence, the selection of the KEDF is based on computationally efficent functionals shuch as TF+vW.} Thus, the result of approximating $\Delta v_{LPP}(\br)$ is to simultaneously achieve the two goals.
+This definition clearly shows two goals for $\Delta v_{LPP}(\br)$: (1) it includes the effect of the nonlocal part of the KS-DFT PP; (2) it corrects for the fact that KEDFs are approximate, making sure that the density of the OF-DFT system matches the one of the KS-DFT system.
+Thus, the result of approximating $\Delta v_{LPP}(\br)$ is to simultaneously achieve the two goals.

 To approximate it, we first impose it to be spherically symmetric around each ion, i.e., $\Delta v_{LPP}(\br) \equiv \Delta v_{LPP}(r)$, with $r=|\br-\mathbf{R}_I|$ for $\br$ in the vicinity of ion $I$, where $\mathbf{R}_I$ is the position of the $I$-th ion.
 Then, we impose the following boundary conditions that ensure smoothness and short rangedness, with $r_{cut}$ being a user defined cutoff radius,